aud-z/portfolio/GovDebt.md

 ### Total General Government Debt as a % of GDP, 2020
 {{embed}}<iframe src="https://data.oecd.org/chart/6vmv" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><ahref="https://data.oecd.org/chart/6vmv" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 2020</a></iframe>

-### Debt-to-GDP ratio for all countries, 1995 - 2019
+### Debt-to-GDP ratio for all countries - line chart, 1995 - 2019
 Here is the Debt-to-GDP ratio for all countries across time.
 Use the drop-down to filter to a particular country.
 <div class="flourish-embed flourish-chart" data-src="visualisation/7677494"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

-### Debt-to-GDP ratio race chart, 1995-2020
+### Debt-to-GDP ratio trends over time, 1995-2020
 Just for fun, here's an animation of the debt-to-GDP ratio for all countries.
 Use the dropdown to filter to a particular region.
 Hover over the dots to view country names and details.
 Highlighted countries are the same as those highlighted in the bar chart.
 <div class="flourish-embed flourish-chart" data-src="visualisation/7689852"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

-### Debt-to-GDP ratio streamgraph, 1995-2020
+### Debt-to-GDP ratio for all countries - streamgraph, 1995-2020
-Here is the Debt-to-GDP ratio for all countries, visualized as Streamgraphs.
+Here is the Debt-to-GDP ratio for all countries, visualized as streamgraphs.
 <div class="flourish-embed flourish-chart" data-src="visualisation/7689802"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 ### Analysis